Wisconsin State Subsidy Profile

-24. How is the subsidy program operated and funded in Wisconsin?
+23. How is the adoption assistance program operated and funded in Wisconsin?

-The program is state supervised/state administered.
-This means that both policy and eligibility decisions are made by personnel at the state office.
-Licensed private adoption agencies are agency administered in terms of providing adoption services and seeking approval for adoption assistance.
+The program is state supervised and state administered, which means that both policy and eligibility decisions are made by personnel at the state office.
+Licensed private adoption agencies are authorized to provide adoption services and seek approval for adoption assistance.